Amoxicillin EXPRESS, 500 mg 20 pcs

 Tetracyclines

-Tetracyclines and other bacteriostatic antibiotics may affect the bactericidal effect of amoxicillin.
+Tetracyclines and other bacteriostatic antibiotics may interfere with the bactericidal effect of amoxicillin.

-Peroral anticoagulants and penicillin-based antibiotics are often used together in practice, with no reports of interaction.
-However, the literature describes cases of increased international normalized ratio in patients treated with acenocoumarol or warfarin against the background of a prescribed course of amoxicillin.
-If concomitant administration of drugs is necessary, prothrombin time or international normalized ratio should be carefully monitored at the beginning of treatment and after discontinuation of amoxicillin treatment.
-In addition, it may be necessary to adjust the dose of oral anticoagulants.
+Oral anticoagulants and penicillin-based antibiotics are often used together in practice, with no reports of interaction.
+However, the literature describes cases of increased international normalized ratio in patients receiving treatment with acenocoumarol or warfarin during a prescribed course of amoxicillin.
+If simultaneous administration of drugs is necessary, it is necessary to carefully monitor the prothrombin time or international normalized ratio at the beginning of treatment and after discontinuation of treatment with amoxicillin.
+In addition, dosage adjustments of oral anticoagulants may be necessary.

 Methotrexate